 We may, from time to time, be involved in litigation arising out of our operations in the normal course of business or otherwise.
 Furthermore, third parties may try to seek to impose liability on us in connection with the activities of our portfolio companies.
-To our knowledge, we have no currently pending material legal proceedings to which we are party or to which any of our assets is subject.
+We have no currently pending material legal proceedings to which we are part or to which any of our assets is subject.